Graygzou/graygzou.github.io/jekyll/collections/blog/_posts/2019-10-09-summary-of-my-first-participation-of-advent-of-code-2018.markdown

 ---
 layout: post
-title:  "Advent Of Code 2018"
+title:  "Summary of my first participation of Advent Of Code"
 date:   2019-10-09 20:00:00 -0400
 categories: challenges
 ---